joergschultzelutter/mpad/README.md

 - METAR data for IATA/ICAO codes or the nearest airport to the user's position.
 If an airport is specified/found that does NOT support METAR, the program automatically switches to a standard WX report
 - CWOP data for a specific CWOP station (or the nearest one)
 - sunrise/set and moonrise/set for a given call sign (including the sender's call sign)
-- position data for a given call sign/sender's call sign (human readable address, MGRS, Maidenhead, UTM, DMS)
+- position data for a given call sign/sender's call sign (human readable address, MGRS, Maidenhead, UTM, DMS, distance between the two users, altitude)
-- satellite pass data (provides e.g. the next pass of the ISS, based on the sender's call sign position)
+- BETA:satellite pass data (provides e.g. the next pass of the ISS, based on the sender's call sign position)
 - find your nearest repeater with optional query parameters on band and query (c4fm, dstar, fm, ...)
 - Can be easily extended with additional functionality